Realistic Pantry Organization

 Donate Goods

-Now that we have talked about realistic pantry organization, let’s talk about leftover items.
-It is no surprise when organizing our home throughout the year we get rid of items that still have a lot of life left.
-I genuinely urge you to donate these items instead of trashing them.
-If you don’t have a regular home for your donated goods, I highly recommend locating your local chapter of AMVETS.
+Now that we’ve discussed realistic pantry organization, let’s talk about leftover items.
+It is no surprise that when organizing our home throughout the year, we get rid of items that still have a lot of life left.
+I genuinely urge you to donate these items rather than trash them.
+If you don’t have a regular home for your donated goods, I highly recommend contacting your local AMVETS chapter.
 They make donating super simple and will come to pick up your items.
 We have enjoyed our “real” pantry; it is organized and, most importantly, functional.
 A swoon-worthy pantry isn’t just for Instagram celebrities, and I can’t wait to see how you turn your dark pantry into an organized piece of art!